peterrojs/peterrojs/README.md

 I'm a Full Stack Developer

-🏢 I'm currently working at LIT Transit as a Full Stack Developer
+🏢 I'm currently working at Garex as a Backend developer

 ⚙️ I use daily: .java, .ts, .js, .html, .css.